MykalMachon/alertstream/README.md

 ## Components

 - HTTP API: API to do all the things.
-- Web Admin: simple app to create channels + notification systems, manage roles, and API keys.
+- Web App: simple app to create channels + notification systems, manage roles, and API keys.
-- LibSQL: libSQL database for logs and information.

 ## But why?